diyscif/diyscif/scif-thesis.md

 Airborne sound transmission via ventilation and structure-borne sound transmission via ducts, such as water and ventilation pipes, can significantly reduce sound insulation [@din4109-1, p.
 19].
-In some cases they can even provide direct channels for an outside attacker to capture sound on [@ics-705-ts, p.
+In some cases they can even provide direct channels for an outside observer to capture sound on [@ics-705-ts, p.
 13].
 Hence, they must be treated with special attention.
 A mistake on a component penetrating the SCIF perimeter, like a duct or vent, can render useless all other attenuation.

 ## Electromagnetic/TEMPEST